Transit-Community Center Project

 advantages of using transit to reduce pollution and

 enhance the environment.
-MTA is
+This transit-oriented

 development is part of a plan to improve livability in this region.